tastybug/zettelkasten/catalog/vault.md

 ### Policies

 A user ("entity") in itself has access to nothing.
 Only by adding policies to a user or group, you open up the system.
 Policies are cumulative, meaning that you can be subject to multiple policies and you will have access to the superset of all permissions.
-Policies only add capabilities.

 Initially, there are 2 policies: `root` and `default`.
 The first one is added to all root tokens, the second to others.
 Both policies cannot be deleted and only `default` can be changed. `default` provides "common permissions".

-A policy covers paths and defines the allowed verbs on that path (create, update, ..).
+A policy covers paths and defines the allowed verbs on that path (read, create, update, delete, list, sudo and deny).
 For examples, run `vault policy read default` to see how the `default` policy looks like.
 The policy is described in HCL, e.g.:
 ```
 path "kv/database/nonprod" {
 	capabilities = ["read"]